New talk to be presented at the Lit & Phil, Newcastle upon Tyne on Saturday 29th September 2018 at 11.30am.

-I will be presenting lectures during June on the subject of early photography of civil engineering.
+I will be presenting three lectures during June on the subject of early photography of civil engineering.
+Hosted by the Institution of Civil Engineers ICE 200 celebrations – Brunel Through a Lens.

 12th June History of Structural Engineering Study Group Robert Howlett’s photography of Saltash Bridge